E. Order Routing and Execution

 - FAQE2.
 Are Industry Members required to report to the CAT the routing of an order if the routed order is rejected by the Industry Member or Participant to which the order is routed?

-If the Industry Member routes an order to another Industry Member or a Participant, the Industry Member must report the routing of the order to the CAT.
+Yes, if the Industry Member routes an order to another Industry Member or a Participant, the Industry Member must report the routing of the order to the CAT.
 The details that must be reported for the routing of an order are set forth in Section 6.3(d)(ii) of the CAT NMS Plan, as applied to Industry Members by Section 6.4(d)(i) of the CAT NMS Plan.
+While all routes are required to be reported to CAT, Order Route events for orders that were rejected by the Industry Member or Participant to which the order was routed are not required to be reported in Phases 2a (equity) or 2b (options).

 - FAQE3.
 BD A, an Industry Member CAT Reporter, receives a customer order for 10,000 shares and subsequently routes 2,000 shares of the order to Exchange A, another CAT Reporter.
 BD A’s trader or trading system subsequently modifies the price of the 2,000 share order routed to Exchange A. Is BD A required to report the modification of the 2,000 share order routed to Exchange A?